semaver/core-stack/packages/reflector/README.md

 // Returns only the decorators explicitly assigned to the class, excluding inheritance and decoration policies const ownDecorators: QueryDecoratorSelector<MyClass> = query.ownDecorators();

-// Retrieves all decorators from the decorator selector const decorators: Decorator[] = decoratorSelector.all();
+// Retrieves all decorators: a flat union of every selected member's member-level decorators PLUS the parameter decorators of executable members (constructors/methods).
+Equivalent to ofMembers() + ofParameters() combined. const decorators: Decorator[] = decoratorSelector.all();

-// Retrieves class member decorators from the decorator selector const memberDecorators: Decorator[] = decoratorSelector.ofMembers();
+// Retrieves only member-level decorators from every selected class member const memberDecorators: Decorator[] = decoratorSelector.ofMembers();

-// Retrieves class parameter decorators from the decorator selector const parameterDecorators: Decorator[] = decoratorSelector.ofParameters();
+// Retrieves only parameter decorators, gathered exclusively from executable members (constructors/methods); fields and accessors have no parameters and contribute none const parameterDecorators: Decorator[] = decoratorSelector.ofParameters();

+// Note: whether these three methods return own-only decorators or the full inherited-and-policy-processed set is determined by the selector they came from — query.ownDecorators() yields own-only, query.decorators() yields the full set — not by the method called.
 ```

 [Back to top](#reflector-documentation)